-Google announces new smart speakers: the Max and the Mini
+Google's unveils new Pixel phones, speakers, futuristic headphones

 Google is also adding 50 "experiences" for kids, such as games and a story time feature.
 It is also working with companies like DC Comics and Disney on new apps.

-Sundar Pichai opened up the event with a nod to recent events — the shooting in Las Vegas and multiple hurricanes.
+Sundar Pichai opened up the event with a nod to recent events: the shooting in Las Vegas and multiple hurricanes.

 "It's been hard to see the suffering, but I've been moved and inspired by the everyday heroism," said Pichai.